Skip to content

 B.S.
 Architectural Engineering, Yonsei University, Korea (2008)

-Dissertation: Use of Wearable Sensors to Unveil Roles of Task Demands-Personal Resources and Burnout on Performance of Construction Workers
+Dissertation: Use of Wearable Sensors to Unveil Roles of Task Demands-Personal Resources and Burnout on Performance of Construction Workers.
+Co-chairs: Ken-Yu Lin and Giovanni Migliaccio.

 Research interests when at UW: My dissertation study focused on understanding how task demands and personal resources affect construction workers’ performance.
 It introduces a method for applying wearable sensors to human-resource management in construction.
 The key contribution of this work is a scientific approach to evaluate construction workers’ physical strain and psychological stress and assess the effects of such phenomena on task- and individual-level performance.